 Meet with your supervisor and demonstrate your understanding of 10 CFR 50.59, including your ability to satisfy the above evaluation criteria.

-With the assistance of your training coordinator/supervisor, evaluate two changes, tests, or experiments that were examined as part of an NRC inspection report to determine why the licensee was able to perform them without prior NRC approval.
+With the assistance of your training coordinator/supervisor, evaluate two changes, tests, or experiments that were examined as part of an NRC inspection report, to determine why the licensee was able to perform them without prior NRC approval.

 Complete the 10 CFR 50.59, training course in TMS.